Rory O'Neill: Early life

 O'Neill, the son of a veterinary surgeon, grew up in Ballinrobe, County Mayo, and went to art college in Dún Laoghaire.
-Although raised a Roman Catholic, O'Neill is an atheist.
+Although raised a Catholic, O'Neill is an atheist.
 O'Neill talked to Aoibhinn Ní Shúilleabháin about having been diagnosed as HIV-positive in 1995 on the RTÉ Radio 1 series Aoibhinn and Company.

 Career

-Panti is considered to be Ireland's foremost drag queen.
-From 1996 to 2012, Panti was the hostess of the annual Alternative Miss Ireland pageant.
+O'Neill (under his stage name Panti) is considered to be Ireland's foremost drag queen.
+Panti is short for 'Pandora Panti Bliss'.
+O'Neill's first drag performance was in 1989.
+He danced on stage in Japan with Cyndi Lauper during her 1994 Twelve Deadly Cyns Tour.

-Panti regularly hosts the annual Dublin Pride celebrations, which take place in the month of June every year.
+O'Neill (in his Panti guise) regularly hosts the annual Dublin Pride celebrations, which take place in June every year.
+From 1996 to 2012, he hosted the annual Alternative Miss Ireland pageant.

-For a number of years Panti hosted a weekly karaoke show, The Casting Couch, at The Front Lounge pub, Dublin.
-Panti occasionally appears at Shirley Temple Bar's weekly drag queen Bingo show in the Dublin gay bar The George.
+For a number of years, O'Neill (as Panti) hosted a weekly karaoke show, The Casting Couch, at The Front Lounge pub, Dublin.
+He occasionally appears as Panti at Shirley Temple Bar's weekly drag queen Bingo show in the Dublin gay bar The George.

-On 30 November 2007, he opened the self-titled 'Pantibar' in 7 Capel Street, Dublin.
+On 30 November 2007, he opened the self-titled 'Pantibar' at 7 Capel Street, Dublin.
 Later, he took over the nearby Pennylane cocktail bar in 2020 at 2 Great Strand Street.

-'Panti' is short for 'Pandora Panti Bliss'.
-Rory O'Neill's first drag performance was in 1998.
-Panti danced on stage in Japan with Cyndi Lauper during her 1994 Twelve Deadly Cyns Tour.

-In 2023, Panti took part in the sixth series of Dancing with the Stars, partnered with Ukrainian dancer Denys Samson.
-They finished the competition in 6th place on 5 March.
+In 2023, he took part in the sixth series of Dancing with the Stars, partnered with Ukrainian dancer Denys Samson.
+He finished the competition in 6th place on 5 March.
+In 2024 O'Neill was the Grand Marshall of the London St Patrick's Day Parade.

 Incidents

-Comments about homophobia on RTÉ (a.k.a.
-"Pantigate")
+Comments about homophobia on RTÉ ("Pantigate")

-On 11 January 2014, O'Neill appeared on RTÉ's The Saturday Night Show with Brendan O'Connor where they discussed homophobia and O'Neill alleged that some individuals involved in Irish journalism were homophobic.
+On 11 January 2014, O'Neill appeared on RTÉ's The Saturday Night Show with Brendan O'Connor, where he and O'Connor discussed homophobia, and O'Neill alleged that some specific people involved in Irish journalism were homophobic.
 This became known as "Pantigate".

 Those mentioned threatened RTÉ and O'Neill with legal action.
 RTÉ subsequently removed that section of the interview from their online archive.
 On 25 January episode of the Saturday Night Show, O'Connor issued a public apology on behalf of RTÉ to those mentioned by O'Neill in the interview held two weeks previously.
 RTÉ paid €85,000 to those named by O'Neill.

 The payouts were later discussed by members of Oireachtas.
-The incident was also discussed in the European Parliament. with Irish MEP Paul Murphy, calling the payout "a real attack on the freedom of speech" and stating "When John Waters says that gay marriage is ‘a kind of satire’, that is homophobia.
-When Breda O’Brien says ‘equality must take second place to the common good’, that is homophobia.
+The incident was also discussed in the European Parliament. with Irish MEP Paul Murphy, calling the payout "a real attack on the freedom of speech" and stating "When John Waters says that gay marriage is 'a kind of satire', that is homophobia.
+When Breda O’Brien says 'equality must take second place to the common good', that is homophobia.
 When the Iona Institute campaign against gay marriage because it is gay marriage, that is homophobia."
 RTÉ's head of television defended the €85,000 payout stating that it saved RTÉ "an absolute multiple" in the long term.